borhenDH/Restaurant-Website/README.md

 Once you have the website open in your web browser, you can browse the menu and place orders for food.

 # Credits
-This website was built by [Your Name Here] as part of a web development project.
+This website was built by Borhen eddine dahech as part of a web development project.

 # License
 This website is licensed under the MIT License.
 See the LICENSE file for more information.